-Reforestation.me – some links on the topics of reforestation, agroforestry, permaculture, overseas aid, evergreen agriculture, FMNR, Planned grazing, environment, climate change, biochar, trees, soil, arborloos, Terra preta, artificial coral reefs, etc.
+Reforestation.me – some resources and links on the topics of reforestation, agroforestry, permaculture, overseas aid, evergreen agriculture, FMNR, Planned grazing, environment, climate change, biochar, trees, soil, arborloos, Terra preta, artificial coral reefs, etc.

 http://theplanetfixer.org/ Roger Pilon has done a great job of compiling many different ideas/inventions/solutions to help fix the planet.

 http://www.learningpermaculture.com A UK site which clearly explains permaculture principles